We all fear volcanic eruptions with their flowing lava and fireballs. However, the volcanic ashfall effects on our power

 - Ash chemistry: the level of soluble salt content and electrical properties for conductivity.
 Volcanic ash can hold moisture very easily.
 And saltwater is a great conductor of electricity.
 So, the electrical conductivity of ash improves with greater salt content.

 - Size of ash particles: particle size distribution and shape.
 For example, spherical or angular-shaped ash particles.
 When the surface area of an ash particle is greater, it’ll conduct electricity better when wet.
 Because this creates a better path for electricity to flow.

 - Compaction level of ash: the more compact ash is, the better it’ll conduct when wet.
 Because ash particles will be closer together allowing electricity to better flow.

 #3 Weather conditions in the time of an eruption

-If it’s dry weather the number of problems we’ll face will be less.
-The ash will be less likely to stick to insulators.
+If it’s dry weather, the number of problems we’ll face will be less.
+The ash will less likely stick to insulators.
 Plus, it won’t be as conductive.

 - Rain: There’s a fine line when it comes to rain.
 Too much rain and the ash will wash off, which is what we want.
 But just enough rain will make the ash stick and become electrically conductive.

 The strength of a volcanic eruption is critical for the amount and duration of ashfall depend on a volcano’s eruption energy.
 The greater the eruption energy, the greater the ejected height of the ash into the sky.

 #5 Human preparation for an eruption

-With that out of the way, we’ll now go over the impact of ash on our power grid.
+With that out of the way, let’s now go over the impact of ash on our power grid.

 #1 System outages from insulator flashovers

 - Mechanically support energized lines or electrical parts.
 Electrical conductors can be pretty heavy, so insulators are used to prop them up when they’re mounted to poles and towers you see as you drive on roads.

 - Electrically isolate energized lines or electrical parts.
 As the name implies, insulators prevent the flow of electric current.
 They’re specially shaped using the right material to prevent electric current flow.
 So, overhead conductors connected to transmission towers use insulators.
 This way electric current can’t flow from the cables through the tower to the ground.